These functions are used to prepare image URLs and files for input to the

 )

-#> The first image is the logo of the R programming language, featuring a
+#> The first image is the logo of the R programming language, which

 #>

-#> silhouette of a baseball player swinging a bat on a dark blue
+#> features a stylized illustration of a baseball player swinging a bat

 plot(waiting ~ eruptions, data = faithful)